learn-anything/alfred-workflows/readme.md

 - [Todoist](https://github.com/moranje/alfred-workflow-todoist) - Manage Todoist tasks with Alfred.
 - [Hue Timer](https://github.com/fatih-yavuz/alfred-timer-workflow) - Start a timer, which blinks the lights when the time is up.
 - [Mailsy](https://github.com/BalliAsghar/mailsy-alfred) - Quickly generate a disposable email.
+- [Text to Calendar](https://github.com/vhpoet/alfred-text-to-calendar) - Create calendar events from unstructured text using an LLM.

 ## Remote